In recent years, there has been a dramatic increase in the number of fraud cases.

 Image Source: The Wire

-In 1911, an Argentinian con man named Eduardo de Valfierno allegedly paid a Louvre employee to steal the world’s most famous painting - Leonardo Da Vinci’s Mona Lisa.
+In 1911, an Argentinian con man named Eduardo de Valfierno allegedly paid a Louvre employee to steal the world’s most famous painting, Leonardo da Vinci’s Mona Lisa.

-Instead, he just needed the world to know it was missing to sell his forged copies to underground collectors, and he let the employee keep the painting himself.
+Yet he had no interest in the real painting.
+He only needed the world to know it was missing so he could sell his forged copies to underground collectors, leaving the employee to keep the painting.

-Eventually, the Louvre employee was caught trying to sell the painting, leaving the Mona Lisa to be returned to its rightful place in 1913.
+Eventually, the Louvre employee was caught attempting to sell the stolen Mona Lisa.

 Food For Thought